CAMB-DSbD/tee-morello-performance-experiments/README.md

    ```

 3. **Reading process:**
    We executed the `memory_reader.py` script.
 It iterates through each RW memory region associated with the PIDs of the parent and child processes, trying to read the data from each region defined by start and end addresses.
-We displayed the results on the screen (see Fig. 15).
+We displayed the results on the screen (see Figure 15).